dynexcoin/Dynex/README.md

 Typing "help" (both in the wallet and in the main service daemon) displays all available functions and features.
 Please make sure you exit these gracefully by typing in the command "exit".

-## Mining TRGX and managing TRGX from the command line (build from source)
+## Mining DNX and managing DNX from the command line (build from source)

 You can also entirely build all binaries from the source.
 First, clone the repository:
 ```